jjwithanr/obsidian_bible_study/docs/Old Testament/Psalms/Psalm17.md

 #### v.15
 >And I—in righteousness I will see your face; when I awake, I will be satisfied with seeing your likeness.

+The wicked were self-satisfied (v.10) and shared their wealth with their descendants so that they too would "be satisfied."
+But the godly do not comfort themselves with the thought of transitory "blessings."
+They will be "satisfied" with the "likeness" of God!
+#vangemeren